tetracorp/k240/docs/_posts/2022-05-23-file-formats.md

 Contains the ship and building animation sprite data referenced in `a1data1`.
 Stored as 16-color Amiga sprite format, with 4 bitplanes plus a fifth bitplane as a sprite mask.
-Additionally, a 61st sprite fills the remainder of the file and is for the alien Orbital Space Dock.
+The remainder of the file is the sprite for the alien Orbital Space Dock.

 Varies from 20,450 to 22,780 bytes.